keyanzhai/keyanzhai.github.io/source/_posts/Introduction.md

 # About me

-My name is Keyan Zhai, or 翟珂岩 in Chinese.
-You can call me KZ for short.
+My name is Keyan Zhai (翟珂岩), a.k.a KZ.

-I got my Master's degree in Robotics from University of Pennsylvania in May 2023.
+I completed my Master's degree in Robotics from University of Pennsylvania in May 2023.

 # Research